davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 ### Summary

+> Update: After further usage, bind mounts do not seem to work when the client and host are on different machines.
+See [this issue](https://github.com/containers/podman/issues/8016).

 Installing podman on macOS was not seamless, but it was manageable well within 30 minutes.
-I would recommend podman to anyone who is unhappy with experiencing forced docker updates, or who wants to use a more modern technology for managing containers.
+I would recommend giving podman a try to anyone who is unhappy with experiencing forced docker updates, or who wants to use a more modern technology for managing containers.

-One caveat to mention is that there isn't a graphical user interface for podman, but there is an [open issue](https://github.com/containers/podman/issues/11494) considering one.
+One caveat to mention is that there isn't an official graphical user interface for podman, but there is an [open issue](https://github.com/containers/podman/issues/11494) considering one.
 If you rely heavily on Docker Desktop's UI, you may not be as interested in using podman yet.

 I had been experimenting with podman on Linux before writing this, but after listening to this [podcast episode](https://kubernetespodcast.com/episode/164-podman/), I was inspired to give podman a try on macOS.